code-forge-temple/circuit-sketcher-obsidian-plugin/README.md

 # circuit-sketcher-obsidian-plugin

+> ⭐️ If you like this plugin, please consider [starring the repository](https://github.com/code-forge-temple/circuit-sketcher-obsidian-plugin) on GitHub!

 A plugin for Obsidian to draw circuits on a canvas.
 It is based on the [code-forge-temple/circuit-sketcher-core](https://github.com/code-forge-temple/circuit-sketcher-core).

 ## Table of Contents